elgbar/BukkitUtil/README.md

 ### gradle

-The following is a skeleton gradle.build file. **NOTE** the order of the methods is required.
+The following is a skeleton gradle.build file. **NOTE** the order of the methods is required as is below.

 ```groovy